7 Steps to Implementing Effective AI Governance

 AI Catalyst Partner Matthew Simons shares practical steps on how to implement effective AI Governance and Usage Policies for SMEs.

-7 steps to implementing AI Governance: A Comprehensive Guide for SMEs
+A Comprehensive Guide to implementing AI governance for SMEs

 As artificial intelligence (AI) becomes increasingly prevalent in business operations, the need for effective AI governance has never been more critical.
 For small and medium-sized enterprises (SMEs), navigating the complex ethical and regulatory landscape of AI can be particularly challenging, given the limited resources and expertise available.
 However, implementing a robust AI governance framework is essential to ensuring responsible and ethical AI adoption, mitigating risks, and building trust with your customers, employees, partners, and stakeholders.